 The EBA Implementing Technical Standards (ITS) on supervisory reporting are a key input for the EBA risk assessments and provide a basis for a wide range of supervisory and risk analyses.
-This section provides guidance for the compilation of EBA Risk Indicators as well as IMF Financial Soundness Indicators based on the ITS data.
-The guides illustrate how risk indicators are computed and enhance transparency on the use of ITS data.
+This section provides guidance for the compilation of EBA Indicators for risk assessment and resolution, as well as IMF Financial Soundness Indicators based on the ITS data.
+The guides illustrate how indicators are computed and enhance transparency on the use of ITS data.

-EBA Methodological guide - Risk Indicators and DRATs
+Methodological guide – EBA indicators for risk assessment and resolution and DRATs

 The primary purpose of this Guide is to serve the EBA compilers of risk indicators and internal users, presenting the risk indicators and the DRATs, and thus provide guidance on their concepts, data sources (i.e. precise ITS data points involved in their calculation), techniques upon which they are computed, and methodological issues that may assist in their accurate interpretation and use.